-- identified as accepted development (subject to requirements) and it does not meet all the acceptable outcomes, the development will be code assessable only against the outcome/s not met, or - identified as code assessable in Section 5.10 Categories of Development and Assessment of Assessment Overlays.
+- identified as accepted development (subject to requirements) and it does not meet all the acceptable outcomes, the development will be code assessable only against the outcome/s not met, or - Identified as code assessable in section 5.10 categories of Development and Assessment Overlays.
+Please see the planning scheme for more details.

-Accepted development checklist
+Acceptable development checklist

-For accepted development (subject to requirements) only, the Accepted Development Checklist identifies the acceptable outcomes required to be met in full to remain accepted development (which does not require planning approvals from Council).
+For accepted development (subject to

+requirements) only, the Accepted Development Checklist identifies the acceptable outcomes required to be met in full to remain accepted development (which does not require planning approvals from Council).
 The below table is an extract from section 8.2.7 Landslide Hazard and Steep Slope Overlay Code.